jcumby/ionic_materials_chem/lecture4.md

 ---

-time: 30:28
 class: compact
 # Conversion electrodes

-Electrochemical reaction proceeds during charge/discharge. <br>
+This category covers a wide range of chemistries.<br>
-As a general equation,
+As a general equation:
 $$
 \ce{A\_{$a$}B\_{$b$} + ($b\times c$)C^{n} + ($nbc - am$)e- <=> aA^{m} + $b$BC\_{$c$}}
 $$